 Ph: 770-427-2459 Fax: 770-427-2446

 Avery Gallery, Inc. is a veteran-owned original art sales establishment, art and frame restoration, frame construction, convex glass manufacturing and distribution center, and our very well decorated event location.
 We provide art and frame appraisal services, art consultations, contract art commissions and art education through consultations and talks at schools and more.

-We have been in business for almost thirty-five years.
+We have been in business in Marietta for over thirty-five years.
 Our company has a nearly nine thousand square foot location in Marietta, GA, where we are able to proficiently perform all of the above high quality services.

-Art in many subjects, such as portraits, landscapes, work situations, horse and rider, dogs and more may be commissioned in several media.
+Art in many subjects, such as portraits, landscapes, work situations, horse and rider, dogs, cats, other pets and more may be commissioned in several media.
 Our artists create in oil, watercolor, acrylic, ink, pastel, pencil (graphite), charcoal, glass, ceramic, wood, bronze, silver, iron, steel, stone, concrete, plastic and more.

 Convex and curved glass for picture frames, furniture or other needs is made to order with samples shown on our website. http://www.averygallery.com/convexGlass.htm

 Our methods and materials exceed AIC (American Institute for Conservation of Historic and Artistic Works) standards for restoration, ISA and USPAP standards for appraisals, and the gallery has its own high standards for art quality.

 Our combined levels of experience are greater than 100 years for our conservators.
 We have been doing some of our continuing jobs for over 25 years, such as the Atlanta Cyclorama diorama restoration project for 28 years for the City of Atlanta until it was sold to the Atlanta History Center.
 We have restored US Post Office WPA murals and have many repeat customers.
-Our customer list includes museums, corporations, schools, colleges, universities, local city, county, state and other government accounts as well as many other galleries, corporations and individuals.
+Our customer list includes museums, corporations, schools, colleges, universities, local city, county, state and other government accounts as well as many other individuals, galleries, and corporations.